submissions-ai/WeatherQA-submission/README.md

 # WeatherQA Dataset Description
-WeatherQA is the first multimodal dataset designed for machines to reason about complex combinations of weather parameters and predict severe weather in real-world scenarios.\
+WeatherQA is the first multimodal severe weather dataset curated for machines to reason about complex combinations of weather parameters and predict severe weather in real-world scenarios.
-Link to the paper: [WeatherQA: Can Multimodal Language Models Reason about Severe Weather?](https://arxiv.org/abs/2406.11217)

 Each entry of WeatherQA includes:
 - A set of 20 images from the [Mesoscale Analysis Archive](https://www.spc.noaa.gov/exper/ma_archive/)